adityamishra-ml/homepage/README.md

 3. Customize content, colors, and assets to make it your own.

 ## 🎨 Customization
-Colors & Typography: Adjust CSS variables at the top of styles.css for primary/secondary colors, fonts, and spacing.
+- Colors & Typography: Adjust CSS variables at the top of styles.css for primary/secondary colors, fonts, and spacing.

-Navigation: Update the <nav> block in each HTML file to add/remove pages or adjust active link classes.
+- Navigation: Update the <nav> block in each HTML file to add or remove pages or adjust active link classes.

-Components:
+- Components:

 1. Carousel: Modify the slides array in scripts/carousel.js.
 2. Search: Wire up the <input class="nav-search"> in scripts/search.js or integrate a static search solution.